PhasonMatrix/TesseractTester/README.md

 ### Demo

-Currently, you can use this application at http://ec2-54-206-116-198.ap-southeast-2.compute.amazonaws.com
+Currently, you can use this application [here](http://ec2-54-206-27-60.ap-southeast-2.compute.amazonaws.com)